-But speaking of my lowest expectations, and to the shock of an 11 second real-world pause, I discovered that Ramza had worked out the cardinal’s plan.
+But speaking of my lowest expectations, and to the shock of an 11 second real-world pause of joy, I discovered that Ramza had worked out the cardinal’s plan.
 He guessed about the cardinal working with Baert, he realized that he was now dealing with a hostage situation, he even guessed that the cardinal was aiming to summon the Zodiac Braves to take over the world!
 I… I didn’t promise that I wouldn’t cry… mostly because I never thought we would get here… but I’m crying anyway!
 Our sweet stupid baby is all growing up, and he didn’t even need to be kidnapped by an evil scientist, stuck in a tube for four years, and get shot at multiple times before realizing his genocidal employers didn’t think very highly of him!
 We’ve reached a new standard for the reversal of protagonist stupidity, people!

 Better not let me down now, Ramz.

-Sailing from Goug to The Port City of Warjilis, which I would later learn (after completing the game) is the one location in the entire game where you never fight a battle!
+The party sailed from Goug to the Port City of Warjilis in southern Lionel, which I would later learn (after completing the game) is the one location in the entire game where you never fight a battle!
 There’s even an unused map in the game’s data, just waiting for a battle that never comes!
 Instead, we got a cinematic on arriving in port (in WotL, this is another watercolour cinematic, while on the PSX it occurs a different map than the one I just discussed).
 Apparently, we had outmanoeuvered the cardinal, but we hadn’t escaped from Jerkface, who was here for another FMV chat with Ramza.
 Jerkface hinted that he belonged to a group with a good information network, but of course he refuses to elaborate.
 He also knew that we knew about the Zodiac Stones, and he warned us away from them specifically.
 After this, Jerkface repeated that only he could save Ovelia, but once again didn’t explain that sentiment, insist on that sentiment, or try to take Ovelia back.
 I realize that by this point, our party probably outclasses him on his lonesome, but he still looks very silly with these aimless demands!